 The Power of Selenium - Supporting Your Body and Musculoskeletal Health

-Performance Health Solutions MSK • 5 June 2024
+Performance Health Systems MSK • 5 June 2024

 Selenium is a trace mineral that, despite being required only in small amounts, plays a pivotal role in maintaining overall health, particularly in supporting musculoskeletal health.
 Often overlooked in discussions about nutrition, selenium is essential for various bodily functions, including immune response, thyroid function, and protecting against oxidative damage.
 Let’s delve into the importance of selenium for your body and musculoskeletal health, backed by scientific evidence.